Sedona, AZ is definitely in our future

 We are moving to Sedona, damn it.
 Come hell or high water, we will be moving to the place that we both love to make a new life for ourselves.
 Our job now is to put all of the pieces together to do this as smart as we can, maximizing our savings while we are still both working in Tucson and setting us up to make this transition into the next phase of our lives easy and natural.

 As with any other city with magnificent beauty, Sedona is not a cheap place to live, and my wife and I are fully aware that the cost of living there will be more than in Tucson.
-In life, you can’t have it all.
+We have come to learn a school of thought that in life, you can’t have it all.
 Want freakishly stunning beauty?
 Okay, but give up cheap gas.

 Here is the plan

-My wife and I have considered a bunch of different options to make this move possible, and the plan starts with effectively relocating our current rental property from southern Arizona to Sedona to establish ourselves in the area and to start paying down a reasonable mortgage as quickly as possible with rental income – without actually living there yet.
+My wife and I have considered a bunch of different options to make this move possible, and the plan starts with effectively relocating our current rental property from southern Arizona to Sedona to establish ourselves in the area and to start paying down on a reasonable mortgage and insurance policy as quickly as possible with rental income – without actually living there yet.

 We own a rental property in a small town south of Tucson.
-The current rental contract extends through midyear 2016.
-After the contract expires – depending on the housing market at the time – we will look to sell the rental property and use the revenue from the sale to put a large down payment on a townhouse or apartment in the Sedona area and immediately begin renting out that property.
+The current rental contract and insurance policy extends through midyear 2016.
+After the contract expires – depending on the public housing market at the time – we will look to sell the rental property and use the revenue from the sale to put a large down payment on the best townhouse or apartment we see in the Sedona area and immediately begin renting out that property.

 The idea here is to find a cheaper mortgage on a smaller rental property – so, no standalone home.